slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I think we have an ideology about talent that says that talent is a tangible, resilient, hardened, shiny thing.
 It will always rise to the top.
 To find and encourage talent, all you have to do as a society, is to make sure the right doors are open.
 Free campus visits, free tuition, letters to the kids with high score.
 You raise your hand and say, «over here!» and the talent will come running, but that's not true.
 It’s not resilient and shiny, talent is really, really fragile.' -- Malcolm Gladwell*

 <!--
+> *'Andy Warhol is the only genius I’ve ever known with an IQ of 60.' -- Gore Vidal*

 > *'Talent hits a target no one else can hit.
 Genius hits a target no one else can see.' -- Arthur Schopenhauer*

 So many geniuses, are really good at eliminating unnecessary complexity.
 Enstien, for instance, was a master at sifting the essential from the non-essential.
 Steve Jobs was the same.